Yasser-Cloud/Speech-Emotion-Recognition/Speech Emotion Recognition/Description.md

-recognition desktop application can categorize human voice into 6 different emotions, enabling users to record or upload customized voices.
+Recognition desktop application can categorize human voice into 6 different emotions, enabling users to record or upload customized voices.
 Using python libraries: Keras for Deep Learning, librosa for signal